 - I bought new stiletto heels because, in my mind, I associated high heels with power.

-It’s only in retrospect that I see how I used my clothing as a mask—to give myself a false confidence boost whenever I felt bad about myself.
+In retrospect, see how I used my clothing as a mask—to give myself a false confidence boost whenever I felt bad about myself.

 One way to move forward is to reflect on what you were thinking when you made the purchase: did you buy it for yourself or were you more concerned with how others would perceive you wearing it?